 New York was first, then Massachusetts.
-Colorado came next followed by Florida.
+Colorado came next followed by Florida and Michigan.
 The governors of each state made the decision to become a statewide member of the AARP Network of Age-Friendly States and Communities.
 Summaries about each state's enrollment and plans are listed in alphabetical order by state below.
 To see the network's complete member list, click here.

 In September 2018, Gov. John Hickenlooper became the third governor to enroll his state in the AARP Network of Age-Friendly States and Communities.
 The Lifelong Colorado initiative builds upon prior work by the state to convene an age-friendly task force and establish a dedicated senior advisor on aging position in the governor’s office.
 The initiative expands the reach of approaches that have been piloted through the Boomer Bond, which is led by the Denver Regional Council of Governments (commonly referred to as “Dr. Cog”) and supported 17 communities in their preparations for an aging population.
 As part of its application to join the network, the state committed to better coordinate the use of $2 billion across seven state government departments that impact older adults, to convene a statewide age-friendly summit in 2019, and to increase by 100 the number of communities joining the network by 2023.
 Colorado has made use of AARP Livable Communities resources in support of housing and transportation priorities.
 Consultations with the organization Transportation for America developed into a rural transportation conference that has resulted in a more comprehensive view by Colorado Department of Transportation staff about how to better meet the transportation needs of transit dependent rural residents.
 In November 2018, the AARP Colorado state office hosted the founders of the architectural and design-build firms Opticos Design and Orange Splot to discuss housing issues including the lack of affordable housing, which has become a statewide crisis that could result in a population loss.